bartmichu/urbstat/README.md

 chmod u+x urbstat
 ```

 If you'd like to customize the default settings, you can create a `urbstat.conf` configuration file.
-Use [this example](https://raw.githubusercontent.com/bartmichu/urbstat/main/urbstat.conf.example) as a starting point, and save it in the same directory as the urbstat binary.
+Use [this example](https://raw.githubusercontent.com/bartmichu/urbstat/main/urbstat.conf.example) as a starting point, and save it in the same directory as the urbstat executable.

 Once everything is set up, just run the application: